Duncan D. Hunter: Guilty plea and sentence

-On December 3, 2019, Hunter pleaded guilty to one count of misusing campaign funds.
+In exchange for prosecutors dismissing 59 counts, on December 3, 2019, Hunter pleaded guilty to one count of misusing campaign funds.
 Hunter said he expected to be sentenced to prison time, but hoped the judge would not sentence his wife to incarceration.
 On March 17, 2020, U.S. District Judge Thomas J. Whelan sentenced Hunter to eleven months in prison, followed by three months of supervised release.
 Whelan rejected Hunter's request to serve most or all of his sentence on home confinement, given the long duration of his criminal conduct and the amount of money misappropriated.
+Hunter was supposed to begin an 11-month prison sentence in January 2021; however, on Dec 22 and Dec 23, 2020, President Trump, following his receipt of former FEC Chairman Bradley Smith's letter stating that the Hunter prosecution "raised the specter of political prosecution", gave full pardons to both Hunters.
+The FEC followed with a $12,000 civil fine without a finding of liability.

+Hunter, having resigned from Congress on January 13, 2020, endorsed, with his father, their former colleague, Darrell Issa for the Congressional seat.
+Republican Issa won against a second challenge by Campa-Najjar.

 Margaret Hunter pleaded guilty to one count of corruption on June 13, 2019.
 She acknowledged that she had conspired with her husband to spend more than $200,000 in campaign funds on personal expenses.
 She agreed to give testimony and cooperate with the prosecution.
 Her plea agreement could have sent her to prison for up to five years.
 After a postponement due to the COVID-19 pandemic, she was sentenced to eight months home confinement and three years probation in August 2020.

 Duncan Hunter was scheduled to begin his prison sentence on January 4, 2021.
 However, he did not serve his sentence, because both he and Margaret were pardoned by then-president Donald Trump in December 2020.